brycie-boy/The_Cosmos/In the Buddha’s Words An Anthology of Discourses From the Pali Canon Chapter IX. SHINING THE LIGHT OF WISDOM.md

 - Highlight(pink) - Location 5327
 IX,4(1)(c)—the formula uses the characteristic of impermanence to reveal the characteristic of suffering, and both together to reveal the characteristic of nonself.
 The suttas take this indirect route to the characteristic of nonself because the selfless nature of things is so subtle that often it cannot be seen except when pointed to by the other two characteristics.
 When we recognize that the things we identify as our self are impermanent and bound up with suffering, we realize that they lack the essential marks of authentic selfhood and we thereby stop identifying with them.

+- Highlight(pink) - Location 5919
+“Monks, form is nonself.
+For if, monks, form were self, this form would not lead to affliction, and it would be possible to determine form: ‘Let my form be thus; let my form not be thus.’
+But because form is nonself, form leads to affliction, and it is not possible to determine form: ‘Let my form be thus; let my form not be thus.’32 ...
+Feeling is nonself….
+Perception is nonself….
+Volitional formations are nonself….
+Consciousness is nonself.
+(Samyutta Nikaya 22:59; III 66–68)

+- Highlight(pink) - Location 5926
+“What do you think, monks, is form permanent or impermanent?”—“Impermanent, venerable sir.”—“Is what is impermanent suffering or happiness?”—“Suffering, venerable sir.”—“Is what is impermanent, suffering, and subject to change fit to be regarded thus: ‘This is mine, this I am, this is my self’?”—“No, venerable sir.”
+“Is feeling permanent or impermanent?… Is perception permanent or impermanent?… Are volitional formations permanent or impermanent? … Is consciousness permanent or impermanent?”—“Impermanent, venerable sir.”—“Is what is impermanent suffering or happiness?”—“Suffering, venerable sir.”—“Is what is impermanent, suffering, and subject to change fit to be regarded thus: ‘This is mine, this I am, this is my self’?”—“No, venerable sir.”
+(Samyutta Nikaya 22:59; III 66–68)

 - Highlight(pink) - Location 5332
 The different expositions of the three characteristics all thus eventually converge on the eradication of clinging.
 They do so by showing, with regard to each aggregate, “This is not mine, this I am not, this is not my self.”
 This makes the insight into nonself the culmination and consummation of the contemplation of the three characteristics.

 - Highlight(pink) - Location 5337
 insight into the five aggregates as impermanent, suffering, and nonself induces disenchantment (nibbidā), dispassion (virāga), and liberation (vimutti).

+- Highlight(pink) - Location 5938
+“Seeing thus, monks, the instructed noble disciple becomes disenchanted with form, disenchanted with feeling, disenchanted with perception, disenchanted with volitional formations, disenchanted with consciousness.
+Becoming disenchanted, he becomes dispassionate.
+Through dispassion [his mind] is liberated.
+(Samyutta Nikaya 22:59; III 66–68)

 - Highlight(pink) - Location 5338
 One who attains liberation subsequently wins “the knowledge and vision of liberation,” the assurance that the round of rebirths has indeed been stopped and nothing more remains to be done.